Zakiyy-WF/4_Game_Tutorials_By_Zakiyy_Cedenio/Step-1-Movement.md

 ## 3. Applying Our Script

 Go back to Unity and drag your script to the player.
-Assuming you have no errors, you will see the name of the script, an empty box that says “controller” and a third one called speed.
+Assuming you have no errors, you will see the name of the script, an empty box that says “controller” and a third box called speed.

 We need to fill in the middle box and to do that we scroll to the bottom of the ‘inspector tab’ to where we see `add component` click that and type in “Character controller” and click that to add it to your player.